A Farmgirl's Kitchen®

 berry swirl popsicles laying on white marble surrounded by fresh berries

 Creamy yogurt and fresh berries are swirled together to make hot summer days a bit cooler with these refreshing Berry Swirl Yogurt Popsicles.
-There are also very pretty.
+Homemade Popsicles are easy to make and delicious with fresh berries.

 Strawberry Rhubarb Pie